 Step 1 - Get Started

 You should be careful when working on the lathe machine.
-Always wear proper protection gear in the form of gloves and eyewear.
+Always wear proper protective gear in the form of gloves and eyewear.
 Ensure that you wear tight-fitting gloves as they can get caught in the lathe’s forceful action.
 Similarly, loose sleeves are a working hazard.
-It is advised to warm-up the lathe before using it for any kind of work.
-This is rather simple wherein you need to turn-on the main power to the machine.
+Warm up the lathe before using it for any kind of work.
+This is rather simple.
+Turn on the main power to the machine.
 Start the spindle and gradually increase the RPM range to about 1000.
 Allow the lathe to warm-up at this configuration for about 10-to-12 minutes.

 Step 2 - Maintain Lubrication